Adiabatic flame temperature: Common flames

-In daily life, the vast majority of flames one encounters are those caused by rapid oxidation of hydrocarbons in materials such as wood, wax, fat, plastics, propane, and gasoline.
+In daily life, the vast majority of flames one encounters are those caused by rapid oxidation of hydrocarbons and other organic compounds in materials such as wood, wax, fat, plastics, propane, and gasoline.
 The constant-pressure adiabatic flame temperature of such substances in air is in a relatively narrow range around 1950 C. This is mostly because the heat of combustion of these compounds is roughly proportional to the amount of oxygen consumed, which proportionally increases the amount of air that has to be heated, so the effect of a larger heat of combustion on the flame temperature is offset.
 Incomplete reaction at higher temperature further curtails the effect of a larger heat of combustion.

 Because most combustion processes that happen naturally occur in the open air, there is nothing that confines the gas to a particular volume like the cylinder in an engine.
 As a result, these substances will burn at a constant pressure, which allows the gas to expand during the process.

 Common flame temperatures

 Assuming initial atmospheric conditions (1 bar and 20 °C), the following table lists the flame temperature for various fuels under constant pressure conditions.
 The temperatures mentioned here are for a stoichiometric fuel-oxidizer mixture (i.e. equivalence ratio φ = 1).

-Note that these are theoretical, not actual, flame temperatures produced by a flame that loses no heat.
+These are theoretical, not actual, flame temperatures produced by a flame that loses no heat.
 The closest will be the hottest part of a flame, where the combustion reaction is most efficient.
 This also assumes complete combustion (e.g. perfectly balanced, non-smoky, usually bluish flame).
 Several values in the table significantly disagree with the literature or predictions by online calculators.